ddorn/typofixer/README.md

 There are two ways to track usage: with a log file or with a Directus database.

+#### Logging to a file
 The log file is set up by default to track usage, but is disabled if Directus is enabled.
+The path is controled by the `TYPOFIXER_LOG_FILE` environment variable.

 #### Directus Logging and Schema Export